Please Wait

 Standard Due Diligence is used mainly to onboard customers, and the rules are primarily applied to the vast majority of people.

-Enhanced Due Diligence is applied to customers who are defined by law as being at high risk for money laundering (AML) and counter-terrorism financing (CFT), such as politically exposed persons (PEPs).
+Enhanced Due Diligence meaning is to check customers who are by law at high risk for money laundering (AML) and counter-terrorism financing (CFT), such as politically exposed persons (PEPs).

 Ongoing Due Diligence is used to continue customer monitoring so that they are compliant with the AML/CFT rules and regulations.